cnbbooks/lfe-sicp/ch1/tree_recursion.md

 292
 ```

 ``count-change`` generates a tree-recursive process with redundancies similar to those in our first implementation of ``fib``.
 (It will take quite a while for that 292 to be computed.)
 On the other hand, it is not obvious how to design a better algorithm for computing the result, and we leave this problem as a challenge.
-The observation that a tree-recursive process may be highly inefficient but often easy to specify and understand has led people to propose that one could get the best of both worlds by designing a "smart compiler" that could transform tree-recursive procedures into more efficient procedures that compute the same result.[^3]
+The observation that a tree-recursive process may be highly inefficient but often easy to specify and understand has led people to propose that one could get the best of both worlds by designing a "smart compiler" that could transform tree-recursive functions into more efficient functions that compute the same result.[^3]

 ----